Our Father which art in heaven, Hallowed be Thy name. Thy kingdom come, Thy will be done in earth, as it is in heaven. -Matthew 6:9-10

-OK, I know some think that this institutionalized the patriarchal system for all time, but I think there were a myriad of reasons why God would choose a “Father” image, not the least of which was to set a better example for the men of Jesus time as well as today.
+OK, I know that seems to have institutionalized the patriarchal system for all time, but I think there were a myriad of reasons why God would choose a “Father” image, not the least of which was to set a better example for men of the time as well as today.
 Men already wielded all the power in most societies and the abuse of that power against women, wives, children, servants – and everyone else of lesser position – is well documented.
 The Father Jesus spoke of, was gentle and just, loving and kind, strong without violence, and powerful without pain.
 It is a model we still need today!

 “Our Father” – this thought was so radical, so revolutionary; displacing those in positions of power and leveling social constructs forever.
 This little prayer set the course of history on a new trajectory.